Climatology: Models

 Additionally, they are available with different resolutions ranging from >100 km to 1 km.
 High resolutions in global climate models are computational very demanding and only few global datasets exists.
 Examples are ICON or mechanistically downscaled data such as CHELSA (Climatologies at high resolution for the Earth's land surface areas).

 Topics of research

 Topics that climatologists study comprise three main categories: climate variability, mechanisms of climatic change, and modern changes of climate.

 Climatological processes

 Various factors affect the average state of the atmosphere at a particular location.
 For instance, midlatitudes will have a pronounced seasonal cycle of temperature whereas tropical regions show little variation of temperature over a year.
 Another major variable of climate is continentality: the distance to major water bodies such as oceans.
-Oceans act as a moderating factor, so that land close to it has typically less difference of temperature between winter and summer than areas further from it.
+Oceans act as a moderating factor, so that land close to them has typically less difference of temperature between winter and summer than areas further from them.
 The atmosphere interacts with other parts of the climate system, with winds generating ocean currents that transport heat around the globe.